edgelesssys/constellation/docs/docs/getting-started/marketplaces.md

 # Using Constellation via Cloud Marketplaces

-Constellation is available through the Marketplaces of AWS, Azure and GCP.
+Constellation is available through the Marketplaces of AWS, Azure, and GCP.
 This allows you to create self-managed Constellation clusters that are billed on a pay-per-use basis (hourly, per vCPU) with your CSP account.
 You can still get direct support by Edgeless Systems.
 For more information, please [contact us](https://www.edgeless.systems/enterprise-support/).

 This document explains how to run Constellation with the dynamically billed cloud marketplace images.